-Over time, your system and pipes can become clogged or eroded with rust and other unwanted materials, which all build up creating a ‘sludge’ like substance.
-It can also get stuck in some of the main components of your system, preventing it from running efficiently, or at all.
-The inhibitor liquid breaks down rust and unwanted minerals, ensuring the smooth running of your heating system.
+Over time, your system and pipes can become eroded with rust and other unwanted materials.
+These build up creating a ‘sludge’ like substance.
+In some cases, it may get stuck in some of the main components of your system - preventing it from running efficiently, or at all.

 When adding the inhibitor to the feed and expansion tank in your loft, you’ll need to firstly stop the flow of water into the system.
 In some instances, you’ll have a valve on your tank which will do this.
 However, if this is not the case, you’ll need to find your mains water valve and turn it off.

-If you have a combi boiler heating system, there are a couple of ways you can add the inhibitor to a radiator.
-With a towel radiator, you can simply remove the plug on the top and pour it in.
-With a normal radiator, you’ll have to inject it into the valve where you would bleed a radiator.
+If you have a combi boiler heating system, there’s a couple of ways you can add the inhibitor to a radiator.
+With a towel radiator, simply remove the plug on the top and pour it in.
+With a normal radiator, you’ll have to apply it into the valve where you would bleed a radiator.

-For either method, you’ll have to ensure your entire heating system is turned off and your radiators have fully cooled down.
-Choose the radiator that you’ll be injecting your inhibitor into and shut both of the radiator valves.
-When you’ve attached the inhibitor container to the radiator securely, then you can inject in the liquid.
-You should turn on your heating for around 15 minutes afterwards for the inhibitor to travel around your central heating system.
+For either method, ensure your entire heating system is turned off and your radiators have fully cooled down.
+Choose the radiator that you’ll be pouring your inhibitor into, securely shutting both radiator valves.
+When you’ve attached the inhibitor container to the radiator securely, you can then apply the liquid.
+Afterwards, turn on your heating for approximately 15 minutes and wait for the inhibitor to travel around your central heating system.

 Central heating inhibitor will need to be changed once a year or so.
-It will break down over time, allowing the minerals and rust to build up once more.
-Keeping on top of your system’s inhibitor intake will ensure that it always runs smoothly and any potential problems you may run into are kept to a minimum.
+It will break down over time, meaning minerals and rust build up once more.
+This means regulating your system’s inhibitor intake ensuring it runs steadily and consistently.

 You should always top up the inhibitor every time your system is drained.
-This drainage will obviously drain out the inhibitor liquid, so it’s important that you keep on top of it.
+This drainage will obviously drain out the inhibitor liquid, so it’s important that you monitor it.

-It’s important to find the best central heating inhibitor of a high quality to keep your system running efficiently.
+Furthermore, It’s important to find a central heating inhibitor of a high quality to keep your system running efficiently.
 As we mentioned earlier, you need enough inhibitor for the amount of radiators you have.
-To put things into perspective a little for how much central heating inhibitor to use, it’s useful to know that an average sized container of the liquid should cover around 10 radiators.
+To put things into perspective, an average sized container of the liquid should cover around 10 radiators.

 Using inhibitor is very beneficial to your entire heating system in a number of ways, some of which we’ve already covered.
 As well as adding inhibitor to heating systems already in use, it’s also a good idea to use it in a brand-new system to help extend the life of it from day one.

-Adding inhibitor to central heating will always ensure your system runs smoothly.
-It’s relatively straightforward to put inhibitor through your system, but if you feel you need a little more guidance, you can chat to one of our engineers for free using our live chat feature.
+Simply add inhibitor to your central heating to allow your system to run competently and smoothly.
+If you feel you need a little more guidance - you can chat to one of our engineers for free using our live chat feature.

-By purchasing your boiler from BOXT, we add the inhibitor as standard during the installation, so there is no need to worry about the process of adding it to your new system.
+By purchasing your boiler from BOXT, we add the inhibitor as standard during the installation, so there’s no need to worry about the process of adding it to your new system.
 If you’re looking for a new boiler system, use our ‘Find A Boiler’ tool.
 It only takes two minutes and we’ll recommend the perfect boiler for your home.